LPD-EPFL/ubft-artifacts/README.md

 # Deploying and running the tests
 In order to configure the deployment and run the experiments, follow the instructions under [`experiments`](experiments/).

-__Note:__ For brevity, the parameter space explored by the scripts has been reduced drastically so that each experiment runs in a few minutes.
-Feel free to edit the scripts to explore more and reproduce all the results.
-We do not provide the scripts that generate the figures themselves.

-__Gateway:__ To run the experiments we assume the existence of gateway machine that has access to all 8 machines.
+__Gateway:__ To run the experiments we assume the existence of gateway machine that has access to the 4-cluster machines and the sgx machine.
 This machine may be one of the deployment machines or e.g., your laptop.
 The gateway orchestrates the execution and gathers the experimental results.

-### Reproducing Figure 3
+### Reproducing figures

 From the gateway, run:
 ```sh